mauroociappinaph/Stratibreak/backend/docs/gap-analysis-api.md

 **POST** `/gap-analysis/{projectId}/analyze`

-Performs comprehensive AI-powered gap analysis on a project.
+Performs comprehensive AI-powered gap analysis on a project using the enhanced GapFactoryService.

 #### Parameters